ar1st0crat/NWaves/README.md

 // delay

 var delayed = signal1.Delay(1000);
 // or
 var delayed = signal1 + 1000;

-// make a deep copy of a signal var copy = signal.Copy();
+// make a deep copy of a signal

+var copy = signal.Copy();

 // equivalent to:

 var copy = new DiscreteSignal(signal.SamplingRate, signal.Samples, allocateNew: true);

 ```

+The ```DiscreteSignal``` class is a wrapper around array of floats, since for most purposes 32bit precision is sufficient and leads to better performance in terms of speed and memory usage.
+However, alternative versions of functions dealing with double arrays are also available.
+For instance, filter design and analysis is done with double precision and filtering is carried out with single precision by default.
+See more in tutorial (*coming soon*).

 ### Signal builders